cchitsiang/awesome-stars/README.md

 ## Rust

+- [FuelLabs/sway](https://github.com/FuelLabs/sway) - 🌴 Empowering everyone to build reliable and efficient smart contracts.
 - [gabotechs/signway](https://github.com/gabotechs/signway) - Bring the power of pre-signed URLs to your apps.
 Signway is a gateway for redirecting ephimeral signed URLs to the requested API
 - [riker-rs/riker](https://github.com/riker-rs/riker) - Easily build efficient, highly concurrent and resilient applications.
 An Actor Framework for Rust.
 - [openobserve/openobserve](https://github.com/openobserve/openobserve) - 🚀 10x easier, 🚀 140x lower storage cost, 🚀 high performance,  🚀 petabyte scale - Elasticsearch/Splunk/Datadog alternative for 🚀 (logs, metrics, traces).
 - [juspay/hyperswitch](https://github.com/juspay/hyperswitch) - An Open Source Financial Switch to make Payments fast, reliable and affordable
 - [cicadahq/cicada](https://github.com/cicadahq/cicada) - Write CI/CD pipelines using TypeScript
 - [Cormanz/smartgpt](https://github.com/Cormanz/smartgpt) - A program that provides LLMs with the ability to complete complex tasks using plugins.
-- [BloopAI/bloop](https://github.com/BloopAI/bloop) - bloop is a fast code search engine written in Rust.
 - [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust to everyone.
 - [casey/just](https://github.com/casey/just) - 🤖 Just a command runner
 - [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 很简单的用 Rust 打包网页生成很小的桌面 App